digitalocean/container-blueprints/DOKS-wordpress/README.md

 kubectl apply -f assets/manifests/letsencrypt-issuer.yaml
 ```

-To secure WordPress traffic, open the helm values file `(values.yaml)` created earlier, and add the following settings at the end:
+To secure WordPress traffic, open the helm `(values.yaml)` file created earlier, and add the following settings at the end:

 ```yaml
 # Enable ingress record generation for WordPress